lexfeathers/lexfeathers.ca/pages/about.md

 </figure>

 ### I make music [for games](https://portfolio.lexfeathers.ca), and sometimes for myself.
 I've been making music for over 14 years, and have been working in games as both composer and sound designer for nearly a decade.
-I love bringing detail and depth to virtual worlds.
+I love bringing aural detail and depth to virtual worlds.
 Most of my work has taken place within the Toronto indie game scene.

 ## find me online:
 - [Bsky](https://bsky.app/profile/lexfeathers.ca)